ruuda/blog/posts/ai-alignment-starter-pack.md

 **Alignment is the process of building an AI whose goal aligns with the goals of its creators.**

-As of 2024, alignment is an unsolved problem.
+Alignment is an unsolved problem.
 We have techniques for building <abbr>AI</abbr> whose _output_ matches what its human creators want to see on a range of inputs, but due to reasons highlighted below,